root-project/root/graf2d/gviz/doc/index.md

 \ingroup Graphics2D
 \brief Interface to the graphing package `graphviz`

-- graphstruct.C is an example of the graphviz interface classes usage.
+- gr016_struct.C is an example of the graphviz interface classes usage.